 Dengue claims one more life

-A total of 352 dengue patients are still undergoing treatment at different hospitals.
+A total of 249 dengue patients are still undergoing treatment at different hospitals across the country, with 122 of them in Dhaka.

+Among the total cases, 378 dengue patients have already been released, with 110 of them in the capital.

 Comments